How to Maximize Your Joy & Savor the Holidays

 Consciously savoring the good things in life is important because neuroscience research suggests that our brains have a negativity bias.
 Negative things tend to stand out in our minds, while positive things tend to be easily dismissed or forgotten.
 This makes sense from an evolutionary standpoint, given that remembering mistakes and bad experiences (like eating a poisonous fruit or being attacked by a wildcat) was important for survival.

 But now, constantly ruminating over what went wrong probably does more harm than good.
 According to our former board member and positivity expert Barbara Fredrickson, people who see more positive than negative things in their lives tend to be more happy and successful, as well as more resilient as leaders.

 In fact, some research suggests that savoring may be the secret behind why money doesn’t often buy happiness: As people become wealthier, they stop savoring the little things, so while their wealth increases, their savoring doesn’t, and neither does their happiness.

 Savoring is also uniquely tied to stress.
 People who are under a lot of stress tend to have a hard time savoring things.
 But when stress is lifted, savoring seems to automatically kick in.
 Think of how good it feels to enjoy a quiet morning after a big deadline or to get to a quiet hotel room after a rough day of travel.

 Ready to try this positivity booster yourself?
-Science suggests that these 4 strategies can help you savor the joy of the season and the last days of the year:
+Science suggests that these 4 strategies can help you savor the holidays, the joy of the season, and the last days of the year:

 1. Bask in happy moments.